Your dog's diet is a powerful tool to effectively manage various medical conditions

 If your dog has had a pancreatic attack, your vet will likely send you home with an ultra-low-fat diet.

-Pancreatitis can be a very painful and life-threatening condition, so I always recommend you follow your vet’s advice.
+Pancreatitis can be very painful and life-threatening, so I always recommend you follow your vet’s advice.
 If your dog is willing to eat the food, it’s best to stick with it.
-Later, when the symptoms improve, you can always transition your dog to a higher quality diet.
+Later, when the symptoms improve, you can always transition your dog to a higher-quality diet.

 White rice is generally the carbohydrate of my choice, especially if made with excess water.
 Potatoes or sweet potatoes can also be given, but the skins should be removed to keep fibre intake low.

-Skinless chicken or turkey breast, egg whites, low-fat cottage cheese, and white fish are excellent sources of low-fat protein.
+Skinless chicken or turkey breast, egg whites, low-fat cottage cheese, and white fish are excellent low-fat protein sources.
 If you need to provide a low-fat, novel protein and none of the previously mentioned ingredients are suitable for your dog, consider alternatives such as ostrich, crocodile meat, and kangaroo

-Start with a ration of 1/3 protein and 2/3 carbohydrates.
+Start with a ratio of 1/3 protein and 2/3 carbohydrates.

 Food should be given in small quantities at regular intervals throughout the day.
-Frequent small meals stimulate the pancreas less and are easier to digest, meaning they are less likely to trigger vomiting or cause discomfort.
+Frequent small meals stimulate the pancreas less and are easier to digest, making them less likely to trigger vomiting or cause discomfort.

-When you dog starts to show improvements, the ratio can then be slowly changed to half and half.
+When your dog starts to show improvements, the ratio can then be slowly changed to half and half.

 Raw or cooked diet?